jolie/docs/web-applications/rest-apis-publication-and-integration.md

 _ATTENTION: This page is under construction_

-This page comprises some of the main configuration parameters for the [HTTP protocol](https://jolielang.gitbook.io/docs/protocols/http.md) useful to create, structure, and interact with REST APIs.
+This page comprises some of the main configuration parameters for the [HTTP protocol](https://jolielang.gitbook.io/docs/protocols/http) useful to create, structure, and interact with REST APIs.
 For a more comprehensive reference on HTTP protocol, its configuration parameters, and its best practices, please refer to [Process-aware web programming with Jolie](https://arxiv.org/pdf/1410.3712).

 ## HTTP Methods

-_section under construction, please for the moment refer to page_ [_HTTP GET/POST Requests_](https://jolielang.gitbook.io/docs/web_applications/web_get_post.md) _for examples on how to use basic GET/POST HTTP methods_
+_section under construction, please for the moment refer to page_ [_HTTP GET/POST Requests_](https://jolielang.gitbook.io/docs/web_applications/web_get_post) _for examples on how to use basic GET/POST HTTP methods_

 ## From REST Resources to Jolie Operations

-Many REST API providers give access to their resorces via a complex url structure.
-Assuming that we want to evoke the operatione sum that is accessable at the following address `http://localhost:8000/operation/v1/sum` we know that the operation sum it is expressed by the Jolie interface and the path will be expressed at port level by setting an `alias` in the following way
+Many REST API providers give access to their resources via a complex URL structure.
+Assuming that we want to evoke the operation sum that is accessible at the following address `http://localhost:8000/operation/v1/sum` we know that the operation sum it is expressed by the Jolie interface and the path will be expressed at port level by setting an `alias` in the following way

 ```text
 type SumRequest:void {